cdli-gh/Sumerian-Translation-Pipeline/README.md

                         Machine Translation Model to be used -o OUTPUT, --output OUTPUT
+                        Location of output Directory -a ATF, --atf ATF     Use of Text file rather than ATF, set False if using text file as input
-                        Location of output Directory -g GPU, --gpu GPU     Use of GPU if avaliable
+  -g GPU, --gpu GPU     Use of GPU if avaliable
   -f FLAIR, --flair FLAIR
                         Use of flair language model